samuel-massinon/samuel-massinon.github.io/README.md

 ## Contact

-If you are interested in working together on something feel free to reach out to me on [linkdin](https://www.linkedin.com/in/samuel-massinon-2b218381/) or my email at samuel.massinon+development@gmail.com.
+If you are interested in working together on something feel free to reach out to me on [linkedin](https://www.linkedin.com/in/samuel-massinon-2b218381/) or my [email](mailto:samuel.massinon+development@gmail.com?subject=Development).
 I always happy to have a chat about anything.

 ## Work Experience